 When I first decided to put my son on an insulin pump I was overwhelmed by the choices.
-I wasn’t sure exactly what we needed in an insulin pump but I could get one from Roche or a different one from Animas.
+I wasn’t sure exactly what we needed in an insulin pump but I knew I could get one from Roche or a different one from Animas.
 There was one from Medtronic and there was a new pump in town, called Cozmo.
-Four choices to consider.
+We had four choices to consider.

 How much insulin did we need?

 Well back then my son was only 5 and I was throwing out insulin on a regular basis so reservoir size wasn’t much of a concern.
 I would only fill as much as we would need between site changes.

 Did we need reminders?

 Heck yes!
 I had two young children and was very active in their lives.
 There was no such thing as a continuous glucose monitor so I was up at all hours testing, correcting, and treating.
 I had trouble remembering my name.
 I desperately needed a reminder of things like site changes and missed boluses.